joshcampitelli/TFTP-RFC1350/README.txt

 Testing:
 --------
 In this case the tests can be run from the interfaces of Client.java, ErrorSimulator.java and Server.java without any other class or special method.
 The locations of files can now be changed on the client and server's sides.
 The processes of reading from the server or writing on the server can now be defined from the client's side in a cyclical way, without restarting the Client.java execution.
-Also, the error simulator allows the user to enter any defined error in an interactive interface to implement all necessary tests.
+Also, the error simulator allows the user to enter any defined error in an interactive interface to implement the necessary tests.

 Issues:
 -------